Sterling Silver Scindapsus: How We Grow

 Plant Beauty Isn’t the Only Consideration

-Tests and trials allow Costa Farms to see be assured that a plant can be produced and live successfully in your home.
+Tests and trials allow us to assured that a plant can be produced and live successfully in your home.
 In fact, your success with a plant is one of the driving factors in selecting and growing plants for the Trending Tropicals® collection.

 Born in the Dominican Republic

-Sterling Silver plants start life in the Dominican Republic where Costa Farms has three farms.
+Moonlight Scindapsus plants start life in the Dominican Republic where we has three farms.
 Growing quality plants is a complex process.
 These farms grow more than 300 varieties of plants.
-Plants are raised in greenhouses that allow growers to test in 8 different shade levels.
+Plants are raised in shade houses that allow our growers to test in 8 different shade levels.

 Testing, Testing, Testing

-The Research and Development team in the Dominican Republic spent a year performing quality tests on Sterling Silver to make sure it was a good choice to bring to the public.
+The Research and Development team in the Dominican Republic spent a year performing quality tests on Moonlight Scindapsus to make sure it was a good choice to bring to the public.

 The team evaluates light requirements, how pests and disease affect plants, the ideal pot size for optimum growth, and how well plants will perform in a home or office location.